Migelo/pygad/README.md

 If you use this code, please cite

 ```
-Röttgers, B., “Lyman α absorption beyond the disc of simulated spiral galaxies”, Monthly Notices of the Royal Astronomical Society, vol. 496, no. 1, pp. 152–168, 2020. doi:10.1093/mnras/staa1490.
+RÃ¶ttgers, B., â€œLyman Î± absorption beyond the disc of simulated spiral galaxiesâ€, Monthly Notices of the Royal Astronomical Society, vol. 496, no. 1, pp. 152â€“168, 2020. doi:10.1093/mnras/staa1490.
 https://arxiv.org/abs/2005.08580
 ```